maximilianh/pubMunch/README.md

 # Overview

-These are the tools that I wrote for the UCSC Genocoding project, see http://text.soe.ucsc.edu .
+These are the tools that I wrote for the UCSC Genocoding project, see http://text.soe.ucsc.edu.
 They allow you to download fulltext research articles from internet, convert them to text and run text mining algorithms on them.
 All tools start with the prefix "pub".
+This is a early testing release, please send error messages to Maximilian Haeussler, max@soe.ucsc.edu.

 # The tools

 - pubCrawl = crawl papers from various publishers, needs a directory with a textfile "pmids.txt" in it and the data/journalList directory
 - pubGet<PUB> = download files from publisher PUB directly (medline, pmc, elsevier)
-- pubConv<PUB> = convert downloaded files to a pub format (tab-separated table with fields defined in lib/pubStore.py)
+- pubConv<PUB> = convert downloaded files to my pub format (tab-separated table with fields defined in lib/pubStore.py)
 - pubLoadMysql and pubLoadSqlite = load pub format data into a database system
 - pubRunAnnot = run an annotator from the scripts directory on text data in